babel/website/docs/usage/jsx.md

   JSX/React transformer even down to whitespace handling.
 </p>

+See the [react transformer docs](/docs/usage/transformers/other/react) for more info.

 ## Blacklist

 To disable this behaviour add the `react` transformer to your blacklist: